 - The aiding of armed organizations such as Hezbollah and Hamas

-In the years following the initial Executive Order, numerous incidents, such as the Syrian government’s apparent involvement in the 2005 assassination of Lebanese Prime Minister Rafik Hariri and alleged complicity in allowing foreign fighters safe passage to Iraq have led to further Executive Orders and the expansion of the sanctions program.
+In the years following the initial Executive Order, numerous incidents, such as the Syrian government’s apparent involvement in the 2005 assassination of Lebanese Prime Minister Rafik Hariri and alleged complicity in allowing foreign fighters safe passage to Iraq have led to further Executive Orders and the expansion of the Syria sanctions.

 More recently, the increasingly brutal civil war in Syria and allegations of war crimes committed by government forces have pushed the Obama administration to significantly broaden the scope of sanctions.
 Since 2011, the Obama administration has enacted five Executive Orders that have defined the escalating parameters of its sanctions program.
 These expansions are multifaceted and affect a wide range of actors, both American and foreign.